purcell/nix-emacs-ci/README.md

 ## Using newer snapshot builds

-`snapshot` builds aim to be a relatively recent commit on the Emacs master branch, and do not automatically give you the very latest Emacs revision available via Git.
+`snapshot` builds aim to be a relatively recent commit on the Emacs master branch, and does not automatically give you the very latest Emacs revision available via Git.
 That would defeat binary caching, so the current plan is to periodically update the `-snapshot` builds manually.
 Send me a pull request to do this:

-- Update the commit named in `default.nix`
+- Update the commit pointed to by the snapshot target using `niv update emacs-snapshot`.
 - Try `nix-build -A emacs-snapshot`.
 - This will fail due to SHA256 checksum mismatch of the downloaded archive, so now update that too, and rebuild.